dholm/voidwalker/README.markdown

 ## Requirements

+GDB 7.5 or later built with support for Python extensions.

 Currently (void)walker has support for the following architectures, but adding new ones should be fairly easy at this point.